 ILLNESS OR INJURY

 We have a very thorough health monitoring system in place to ensure that, should a pet experience any discomfort/illness, it is dealt with as soon as possible.
-Excretions and appetites are monitored daily and the pet is subjected to a full clinical examination by our veterinary nurse on a daily basis or as often as the pets’ health requires.
-Abnormalities in the excretions or in their behaviour are immediately investigated by the veterinary nurse who in turn consults with the resident veterinarian.
+Excretions and appetites are monitored daily and the pet is subjected to a full clinical examination on a daily basis or as often as the pets’ health requires.
+Abnormalities in the excretions or in their behaviour are immediately investigated by our kennel staff who, in turn, consult with the resident veterinarian.
 Anything that needs attention is then treated accordingly or referred to the pet’s own vet (depending on the nature of the problem).
-Please note that Menlyn Kennels is not liable for veterinary fees for treatment provided to your pet while in our care.
+Please note that Mooikloof Kennels is not liable for veterinary fees for treatment provided to your pet while in our care.